alexhu98/Portfolio/docs/Posts/20200708-flash-of-unstyled-content.md

 I was not happy with the
 [Flash of Unstyled Content](https://www.techrepublic.com/blog/web-designer/how-to-prevent-flash-of-unstyled-content-on-your-websites/)
 (FOUC) problem.
-Expecially when the timeline component, the unstyled content shows its ugly head.
+Expecially with the timeline component, the unstyled content shows its ugly head.
 Just imagine the [vertical timeline](https://uicookies.com/vertical-timeline/) got mushed together at the left edge of the screen!